Building on a subsidized future

 Measurement rides parallel.
 A North Star is directional and un-measurable on its own.
 Input Metrics are its leading and lagging indicators.
 KPIs attach directly to initiatives and cascade health dots onto the execution path.
 Discovery flows the other direction: Signals (evidence from the field) validate Vectors (opportunities), which attach at the roadmap-item level.
 A Changelog closes the loop — did shipping actually move the metric?

-I've made a LOT of corrections that only surfaces after sustained dogfooding with this tool, but it's been paying of tangibly both in how I'm approaching personal projects and how I approach my work as a PM.
+I've made a lot of corrections that only surfaced after sustained dogfooding, but it's been paying off tangibly both in how I approach personal projects and how I approach my work as a PM.

 Next steps

-I'm going to keep this post updated periodically as I keep exploring these projects.
-I'm emphatically not pursuing anything financial in any of this, which is I think helping the mindset quite a bit.
+I'm emphatically not pursuing anything financial in any of this, which is helping the mindset quite a bit.

-But the focus on unit economics and cost; the emphasis on building open projects where it makes sense and accepting private projects where it doesn't; the drive to try and do a bit of good for others while I'm making for myself (GoVejle, Haven, Earworm, Wallflower).
-I am feeling like there is a bit of the "old internet" that many of pine for that pops up in this frenetic building.
+But the focus on unit economics and cost; the emphasis on building open projects where it makes sense and accepting private projects where it doesn't; the drive to try and do a bit of good for others while making for myself (GoVejle, Haven, Earworm, Wallflower).
+There is a bit of the "old internet" that many of us pine for that pops up in this frenetic building.

-So, I'm going to learn into that while I anxiously eye the rising cost of tokens and the inevitability of Venture Capital's demand for return.
+So, I'm going to lean into that while I anxiously eye the rising cost of tokens and the inevitability of Venture Capital's demand for return.
 There's no going backwards from this period, but going forward is likely to become quite expensive.
-My hope is that with these subsidies explorations, new habits, and emergent skills — well, I've been a homelab hobbiest for a while now.
+My hope is that with these subsidized explorations, new habits, and emergent skills — well, I've been a homelab hobbyist for a while now.
 Maybe I have some agentic homesteading in my future.